Fadavi

-Fadavi (فدوي) (Note: Also romanized as Fadavī) is a village in Atrak Rural District, Dashli Borun District, Gonbad-e Kavus County, Golestan province, Iran.
+Fadavi (فدوي) (Note: Also romanized as Fadavī) is a village in Atrak Rural District of Dashli Borun District in Gonbad-e Kavus County, Golestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,733 in 396 households.
 The following census in 2011 counted 1,890 people in 480 households.
 The 2016 census measured the population of the village as 2,101 people in 563 households.
 It was the most populous village in its rural district.